arianne/stendhal/buildtools/mkdocs/templates/lua/objects/quests.md

     :rejectionKarmaPenalty(10.0)
     :remind("Luckily my BBQ is still going.
 But please hurry up to bring me 25 coal as you promised.")

-entities:getNPC("Haunchy Meatoch"):addReply("coal", "Sometime you could do me a #favour ...")
+entities:getNPC("Haunchy Meatoch"):addReply("coal", "Sometime you could do me a #favor ...")

 itemBuilder:task()
     :requestItem(25, "coal")